CodeShayk/Schemio/Developer Guide.md

 * Transformers are also executed in the same sequence to map data to the Aggregate Entity.
 * When a query path for nested query is included for execution, all the parent queries involved in that object graph get included for execution  in order of its nesting.

-Please see the execution sequence below for queries and transformers nested in `CustomerAggregate` implemented above.
+Please see the execution sequence below for queries and transformers nested in `CustomerConfiguration` implemented above.

 <img width="1202" alt="image" src="https://github.com/CodeShayk/Schemio/blob/master/Images/EntitySchemaDefinition.png">